 |Good connection to social networks|

-Storage space on AOL Mail is unlimited, but attachment size is limited to 25MB.
-The e-mail service also has integrated spam filters and protections services.
+Storage space on AOL Mail is 250GB if all emails have attachments of 25MB.
+Attachment size is limited to 25MB.
+The email service also has integrated spam filters and protection services.
 AOL Mail has a very user-friendly design, and provides unlimited customer support to its users.

 |Free||Attachments limited to 25MB|